davidpaulmcintyre/load-balancer-fancy/README.md

 This is a POC demonstrating how to use nginx as a load balancer for multiple Node servers.
+It is intended to be run on OSX and hasn't been tested on Linux.

 To start, run: